 Monica Konerman, MD, MSc

-Co-Director of the Michigan Medicine NAFLD Clinic and the GI fellowship Program Director at the University of Michigan.
+Co-Director of the Michigan Medicine NAFLD Clinic and Director of the GI Fellowship Program at the Michigan Medicine.

 Hellan Kwon, MD

 The exact reason why some patients develop NAFLD while others with similar risk factors do not is unknown.
 Similarly, there is not an accurate way to predict why some patients develop advanced disease.
 Research is critical to add to our understanding of NAFLD and to the improvement of the treatment of patients.
 There are multiple studies ongoing at Michigan Medicine related to NAFLD and NASH.
 To find actively recruiting research studies, please visit the NAFLD page under Clinical Studies.